tldr-pages/tldr/pages/common/java.md

 `java {{classname}}`

-- Execute a java program and use additional third-party or user-defined classes
+- Execute a java program and use additional third-party or user-defined classes:

 `java -classpath {{path/to/classes1}}:{{path/to/classes2}}:. {{classname}}`